scicolabs/data-science-ml/Jupyter.md

 Using your AWS account to sign in to the AWS Management Console Welcome to this self-paced lab!
 The first step is for you to sign in to Amazon Web Services.

-1. In this lab we are going to use your existing AWS account.
+1. In this lab we are going to be using an existing AWS account.
 Prior to the lab you will have been given an IAM user with a username and password, and a URL to the AWS IAM console login screen.
 Browse to that URL and use the username and password credentials to login into the AWS console.

   ![AWS Console Sign-in](images/aws-iam-signin.png)